Section 04

 Four-year sector shift: FY21 → FY25

-Each dot is a 2-digit NAICS sector.
-X-axis is FY25 loan count (log scale).
-Y-axis is the four-year growth rate.
-Top-right is the winners’ quadrant: high volume, still growing.
-Bottom-right is the fading-but-large cluster.
-Sectors 44 and 45 carry amber rings because the 2022 retail reclass moved loans across that boundary — read them as a pair.
+Each dot represents a 2-digit NAICS sector, plotted by FY25 loan count (log scale) against its four-year growth rate.
+The upper-right area captures sectors that are both high-volume and still expanding, while the lower-right captures large sectors that have softened since FY21.
+Sectors 44 and 45 carry amber rings because the 2022 retail reclass moved loans across that boundary and they are most usefully read as a pair.

 Growth × Volume — sector table (mobile view)